dspeyer/dspeyer.github.io/magic.md

 Save: Will or None
 Skill: Knowledge(the planes)
-Target: Object or person touched or none
+Target: Object touched or spirit within 10m or none
 Duration: Skill total rounds

 Effects: